 For the last few years, the digital payment space has centered around one main company – PayPal.
 If you wanted to buy or sell things online or send online payments to friends or family members, then PayPal was one of the few available options.
 But that has been changing over the last few years.
 One of the current options which offers even more flexibility is Serve® from American Express®.
 Serve is a digital prepaid account that gives users a safe way to pay in stores, make online payments, and even send money via email, text message, and FaceBook.
 In short, it can be a game changer for how people send and receive money.
-Let’s take a look at the features, what it takes to open an account, and show you how you can get a $25 new account bonus when you open an account.
+Let’s take a look at the features, and what it takes to open an account.

 Serve from American Express – Features

 To start with, Serve is a prepaid account that anyone can open.
 There are no credit checks and no monthly or annual fees.
 There are several ways to use this account.
 To begin with, you can use it like a prepaid credit card or debit card.
 The Serve Card is accepted everywhere American Express Cards are accepted.
 You can also use it at an ATM.
 (Serve will waive ATM the $2 fee for the next few months, but the servicing bank may still charge a withdrawal fee).

 Send money via e-mail, text, and FaceBook.
 Having a prepaid card is gives you flexibility, but these features go above and beyond.
 You can send and receive money through your smartphone via email, text, or through your FaceBook account.
 Serve also has apps for the iPhone, Android, and Windows platforms, making it easy to send and receive money on the go.

 Easy access to your money.
 You can access money at with free ATM withdrawals at over 24,000 ATM’s, and free online bill pay.